jesse-ai/docs/docs/routes.md

 That means you CAN trade `BTCUSDT` at the same time in both `Binance` and `Bitfinex`; but you CANNOT trade `BTCUSDT` in `Binance` on both `1h` and `4h` timeframes at the same time.

 Why?
-Because exchanges support only one position per symbol and we don't want to keep it simple.
+Because exchanges support only one position per symbol and we want to keep it simple.
 :::

 ## Using multiple time frames